Cost Effective Water Softener Installation, Maintenance, and Repairs

 The recommended daily allowance for sodium consumption is 2,400 mg.
 Drinking two quarts of softened water would add 160mg to 240mg of sodium to your diet.

 Do you think that your water softener is not working any longer?
 You may be seeing water spots on your faucets and glassware or you have notices a change in your homes water pressure.
-Below are some common signs that your water softener is not working properly.
+Below are some common signs that your water softening system is not working properly.

 - Seeing hard water spots: If you are cleaning up soap scum and mineral build up then it’s time to have your system serviced.